 At the peak of his musical powers, Craig David delivered a slick, near-flawless project.

-The biggest compliment of all, though, comes in the form of the phenomenal success of Canadian artist Drake—whose own image is reminiscent of the Craig we saw fifteen years ago.
-From a similar vocal style to the sensitive-but-streetwise persona, it was quite ironic that Drake was mistaken for the British star whilst visiting Wimbledon recently.
-Drizzy shouting David and Dodger out on "Closer" was more than a random big up—it was the metaphorical passing of the torch from the UK singer to the Young Money emcee.
+The biggest compliment of all, though, comes in the form of the phenomenal success of Drake, whose own image is reminiscent of the Craig we saw fifteen years ago.
+From a similar vocal style to the sensitive-but-streetwise persona, it was quite ironic that he was mistaken for the British star whilst visiting Wimbledon recently.
+Toronto's Drizzy shouting out David and Dodger on "Closer" was more than a random big up—it was the metaphorical passing of the torch from the UK singer to the Young Money emcee.

-A decade and a half later, Born To Do It remains a true classic.
-Not just in the UK, but all around the world.
-At the peak of his musical powers, Craig David delivered a slick, near-flawless project that will forever be remembered for its string of outstanding hits, and a reminder that every underdog has its day.
-Even if it is just to temporarily shake up the perceived natural order of things.
+A decade and a half later, Born To Do It remains a true classic, globally-adored.
+At the peak of his musical powers, Craig David delivered a slick, near-flawless project that will forever be remembered for its string of outstanding hits, and a strong reminder that every underdog has its day.